Are Your Child’s Eyes Crossing Frequently?

 Do you ever notice your child’s eyes crossing or moving in different directions?

-Just as babies slowly learn to walk and talk, they must also learn how to see and correctly use their eyes to experience the world around them.
+Just as babies slowly learn to walk and talk, they must also learn to see and correctly use their eyes to experience the world around them.
 Learning to focus their eyes, move them and use them together accurately is a process that takes place over time during infancy and childhood.
+If you notice your child’s eyes crossing or turning in different directions beyond the age of four months, this could be more concerning.

 Crossing Eyes Are Normal In A Newborn